Skip to content

 In this podcast we chated with Jai Mallet, one of the founding members of Wake Up Theater and who provided the inspiration to bring Nobel Prize winning Harold Pinter’s play The Dumb Waiter to the stage.

 When we read “Beyond Therapy” in our March play reading meeting, the emotional power of black comedy became very real for all of us.
 The exaggeration of rather serious issues and the crazy responses of the characters, we all found ourselves laughing constantly at their words and behavior.
-What was especially fun was to experience how each of us got more and more into our characters as we read the play together – even to the point of laughing, crying, yelling and other physical clues in response to our emotional involvement in the moment.
+What was especially fun was to experience how each of us got more and more into our characters as we read the… Read More »Christopher Durang, “Beyond Therapy”

 This is one of Pinter’s earliest plays (1958).
 Even then, Pinter was an expert at mixing the realistic with the absurd, the personal with the political.
 When the play opens, two men, Ben and Gus, are waiting in a windowless basement room.
 They are awaiting instructions for their next assignment.
 While they wait, their conversation is riddled with conflict and miscommunication.
-Differences between the two men’s attitudes emerge, yet questions remain.
-Pinter said of his dramas, “between my lack of biographical data about (the characters) and the ambiguity of what they say lies a territory which is not only worthy of exploration but which it is compulsory to explore.”
+Differences between the two men’s attitudes emerge, yet questions… Read More »The Dumb Waiter

 Where does the actor meet the director in the process of creating a memorable dramatic performance?
 How do I, as an actor, blend my preparation and emotional passion for my character with the the vision of the director so that we can truly be partners in this creative endeavor?
 This recent, memorable workshop on exploring the expressivity of our emotions and bringing that to the stage offered some inspiring insights.